 A: The rest of my staff is on the same page.
 They’re having the same complaints from their residents regarding the restrictions and it’s deflating to tell them that we can’t do anything about it.
 We’re all really feeling for our residents.

 Q: Have you, as a staff, spoken up about these opinions to a higher voice in the Lasell community or do you plan to?

-A: Yes, we had a zoom call with Dean Hennessy in January where he asked for ideas for change based on the opinions we’ve heard from our residents and staff.
+A: Yes, we had a Zoom call with Associate Vice President and Dean of Student Affairs, David Hennessy in January where he asked for ideas for change based on the opinions we’ve heard from our residents and staff.
 Many Resident Assistants spoke up on that call and he told us to make a proposal that he could share with others who could help change the situation.
-That proposal was due Friday Feb 5.
+That proposal was due Friday, Feb 5.

 Q: Compared to your first semester as a Resident Assistant in Fall of 2019, how has your relationship with your residents changed?
 Was it a normal school year?

 A: Well back in 2019, things were going well.
 It was an extremely normal school year.
 The only things that I had to notably deal with were reminders of the alcohol policies in the dorms and parties but as of now, the entire campus environment has changed dramatically.
 Many students don’t have Friday classes and with minimal weekend activities on campus, they go home on Thursday and return Monday or Tuesday, depending on their schedules … Back in 2019, it felt like a nice community so I’d say we lost that feel because of how isolated students have to be in order to not break the new policies.

 Q: Have these restrictions limited your ability to help them as first year students?